-Enter your age.
+A Enter your age and a maximum speed setting.

-When a pulse program is selected, the word AGE will appear in the Pulse display.
+When a heart rate program is selected, the word "AGE" and the current age setting will flash in the Pulse/ Calories/Fat Calories display.
 If you have already entered your age, simply press the Enter button.
-If you have not entered your age, press the + or - button.
-The current age setting will then appear in the display.
-Press the buttons again to enter your age.
-The buttons can be held down to enter your age quickly.
-When your age is shown, press the Enter button.
+If you have not entered your age, press the $\triangle$ and $\nabla$ buttons beside the Enter button to enter your age.
+Then, press the Enter button.